Relief

 "The pain is so severe that I feel like I might pass out; I need to go to the ER immediately."

-OBJECTIVE | INJECTION VIDEOS | MEDICINES
+OBJECTIVE | INJECTION VIDEOS | ANXIOLYSIS

 CERVICAL FACET PATTERNS